How To Clean Copper Pans Using All Natural Ingredients Easily

 Do you want to know how to clean copper pans?
 Do you want to know how to clean copper pieces and polish copper without using harsh chemicals found in traditional copper cleaners?
 We all know copper tarnishes and can be difficult to clean.
 This has been on my kitchen to-do list for quite some time.
 I have some copper pots and a strainer that have stubborn stains and are just plain dingy-looking.
 I decided to try a bunch of DIY methods for cleaning copper, using natural ingredients, to see what would work best.
 It doesn’t have to stop with cleaning copper pots and copper cookware, you can use these techniques to clean other copper items as well.

-Let’s get started on how to clean copper Pans.
+Let’s get started on how to clean copper pans.

 Here are the top 3 winners!